sourcegraph/handbook/content/departments/people-talent/people-ops/process/giving-feedback.md

    </td>
   </tr>
   <tr>
    <td><strong>Performance:</strong> My manager enabled me to do my best work over the past review period.
 [Rating Scale: 1 Distinguished Performance, 2 Superior Performance, 3 Meets Performance Expectations, 4 Partially Successful Performance, 5 Unsuccessful Performance]
 <p>
-Please provide specific examples in the comment field that supports if and how your manager enabled your success over the past review period.
+Please provide specific examples in the comment field that support if and how your manager enabled your success over the past review period.

+Where did they excel?
+Where do they need improvement?
 <p>
 <em>* Note: Response is only visible to your Manager’s Manager.
 Your direct Manager will not see your responses.</em>
    </td>
-   <td>Over the past 6-months, my manager has helped me be successful in my role in the following ways:
+   <td>Over the past 6-months, my manager has enabled me to do my best work in the following ways:
 <ul>

 Example 1